CNN takes a $100 million step into streaming today

 “I’m really excited about the fact that I don’t have to stick to the cable news formula,” said Hunt, who hosted several shows for MSNBC before CNN Plus hired her to host an informal talk show about politics — something like a streaming version of her old network’s morning talk show, “Morning Joe.”
 Her first guest will be Sen. Mitt Romney (R-Utah).

 After spending millions to hire talent like Cornish, Wallace and core staff, CNN has a lot riding on the success of its streaming venture — although the industry is so new that success may be hard to define.
 Fox News Media has never revealed how many subscribers Fox Nation has.
-NBC says Peacock had 9 million paying stand-alone subscribers as of January — a figure dwarfed by streaming entertainment giants like Disney Plus and Netflix, which counts more than 200 million subscribers.
+NBC says Peacock had 9 million paying stand-alone subscribers as of January — a figure dwarfed by streaming entertainment giants such as Disney Plus and Netflix, which counts more than 200 million subscribers.

 Chris Balfe, a veteran of both cable news and streaming media, said that if CNN Plus is successful, he would expect it to get between 500,000 and 1 million subscribers in its first year.
 “CNN Plus might be a little late to the game, but the playing field is so unsettled and changing so quickly that I don’t think it will be a major detriment,” he said.
 “I think audiences are still in a phase of actively evaluating all of the various options.”